Darhness/Prophet/README.md

 # TradingBot

-The aim of this project is to create a tool, that can help make future price predictions of stock or crypto currency assets on the market.
+The aim of this project is to create a tool that can make predictions of stock or crypto currency assets prices based on historical data.

 ## Python requirements